maxjoehnk/Mizer/.github/ISSUE_TEMPLATE/new-node.md

 ---
 name: New Node
-about: Describe this issue template's purpose here.
+about: Propose a new node
 title: "[Node] "
 labels: enhancement, f-nodes
 assignees: ''